 Once registered on the ‘Visit Jordan’ platform, vaccinated visitors can waiver testing on arrival by uploading their digital certificate.
 As of 15 June 2021, the government lifted the country’s 11pm curfew for vaccinated people, so long as they have proof of their jabs.

-Travellers are now allowed to skip the self-isolation precaution when they enter Latvia – as long as they have completed a full COVID vaccination course.
-Visitors will, however, still have to present a negative COVID-19 test result less than 72 hours before arrival.
+Travellers are allowed to skip the self-isolation precaution when they enter Latvia – as long as they have completed a full COVID vaccination course.
+All visitors will, however, still have to present a negative COVID-19 test result less than 72 hours before arrival.

 As of 11 January, anyone arriving in Lebanon who can prove they have received a COVID-19 vaccine will be exempt from having to quarantine.
 As a precautionary measure, travellers will still need to take a test, but this should be paid for by your chosen airline.

-The Lithuanian government has introduced the so-called “opportunity passport” to allow people to take part in more activities, including attending events of up to 500 people and being indoors at bars and restaurants.
+The Lithuanian government has introduced the so-called “opportunity passport” for anyone with a negative coronavirus test, is fully vaccinated, or has recently recovered from COVID-19.
+The passport allows people to take part in more activities, including attending events of up to 500 people and being indoors at bars and restaurants.

 As of 20 April, travellers with proof that they’re fully vaccinated will not have to produce a negative COVID-19 PCR-test upon arrival at the Maldives, and will also be able to swerve mandatory quarantine.

-Moroccan authorities have lifted the international flight ban that was imposed to reduce the risk of COVID-19.
-To enter the country, visitors need to provide proof that they have been fully vaccinated against COVID-19, with the second dose administered at least two weeks prior to travel.
+To enter Morocco, visitors need to provide proof that they have been fully vaccinated against COVID-19, with the second dose administered at least two weeks prior to travel.